keshav84652/extreme-tails/content/index.md

 description: Exploring the outliers that drive transformation - from AI breakthroughs to economic shifts, learning insights, and technical innovations
 ---

 Where outliers drive transformation.
 This research platform explores the extreme edges of artificial intelligence, economic disruption, learning science, and technical innovation.
-We dive deep into the breakthrough ideas that shape tomorrow's world.
+Diving deep into the breakthrough ideas that shape tomorrow's world.

 ## AI Research & Safety